ddbj/www/_ddbj/identifiers-e.md

 ### Viruses  {#org_virus}

-- Different from other domains, descriptions like scientific names can be accepted during species proposing.
-In that case, we recommend to include some identifiers into the virus names.
+- Different from other domains, descriptions like scientific names can be accepted during species proposing.   <br>In that case, we recommend to include some identifiers into the virus names.
 - By 2017, we used informal names for frequently submitted pathogenic viruses including their strain names and serotypes in the description of organism names.
 However, the rule has been discontinued for future submissions.